kaunteya/ProgressKit/README.md

 ![Indeterminate](/Images/indeterminate.gif)
 Progress indicators which animate indefinately are `Indeterminate Progress` Views.

-This are the InDeterminate Progress Indicators.
+This are the set of Indeterminate Progress Indicators.

 ## CircularSnail
 ![CircularSnail](/Images/CircularSnail.gif)